 The good thing is that American coins are standard sizes and weights.
 Once your hand learns the feel of a penny- the penny will always feel the same.
 Likewise, with the nickel, dime and quarter.

 How many dimes make 40 cents?
 What three coins can replace a quarter?
 How many pennies make a nickel?
-Watch the video below to learn about counting coins.
+Watch this video below to learn about counting coins.

 Phrases and Idioms about Money in the US